 - Thick lines: Stare at the moving UFO.
 This is because eye-tracking causes the vertical lines to be motion-blurred thicker, solely by the motion of eye tracking.

 Another good animation is TestUFO Persistence and additional tests at TestUFO Eye Tracking.
 Pixel response speed cannot fix this problem alone, without using strobing/flicker.
 Therefore, even 0ms GtG can have lots of motion blur.

 The only way to reduce motion blur caused by sample-and-hold, is to shorten the amount of time a frame is displayed for.
 This is accomplished by using extra refreshes (higher Hz) or via black periods between refreshes (flicker).

 Some experimental OLED televisions now shorten frame sample lengths by strobing the pixels, and/or motion interpolation (extra refreshes).
 Motion interpolation can interfere with video games due to input lag.
 Fortunately, impulse-driving (flicker) is video game friendly.

-This is why many HDTV displays now use motion interpolation and high refresh rates, as well as using scanning backlights.
+Regardless, reduction of motion blur is why many LCD-based HDTV displays now use motion interpolation and high refresh rates, as well as using scanning backlights.
 In addition, some new 120 Hz gaming computer monitors now have a strobe backlight feature such as LightBoost, which allows these LCD’s to have less motion blur than sample-and-hold displays (including the PS Vita OLED).

 One big problem to overcome first, is that impulse-driving require a lot of brightness to compensate for extra black period between refreshes.
 OLED has historically had brightness problems, however, researchers are continually improving this.